Energinet-DataHub/opengeh-edi/source/IntegrationEvents/documents/development.md

-# Development notes for IntegrationEvents
+# Development notes for integration events

 Notes regarding the development of the NuGet package bundle `IntegrationEvents`.